-Table 4.14: LooseBinding Element (Sheet 2 of 2)
+Table 4.14: LooseBinding Element

-NAME DATA TYPE DESCRIPTION HolePattern ? element HolePattern describes the hole pattern that the binder requires.
+NAME DATA TYPE DESCRIPTION Brand ? string @Brand specifies the binder brand.
+Diameter ? float @Diameter specifies the diameter of coil, comb or rings, in points.
+HolePattern ? element HolePattern describes the hole pattern that the binder requires.
 Note that this MAY differ from the holes in the media.
 For instance the media for a 2 hole ring binder MAY have additional holes that are compatible with a 3 hole ring binder.
 CoilBinding ? element CoilBinding specifies additional details of coil binding.
 CoilBinding SHALL NOT be specified unless BindingIntent /@BindingType="PlasticCoilBinding".
 CombBinding ? element CombBinding specifies additional details of either plastic comb binding or wire comb binding.
 CombBinding SHALL NOT be specified unless BindingIntent /@BindingType="PlasticCombBinding" or "WireCombBinding".
 RingBinding ? element RingBinding specifies additional details of ring binding.
 RingBinding SHALL NOT be specified unless BindingIntent /@BindingType="RingBinding".